 \section{Abstract}

-Let us denote elements of the symmetric group $S_n$ using square brackets for the one-line notation.
-Cycles will be represented using parentheses, following the standard cycle notation.
+Let us denote elements of the symmetric group $S_n$ using square brackets for one-line notation.
+Cycles will be represented using parentheses, following standard notation.
 Under this convention, the full reversal of the identity element $()$ is the element $s = [n\ n-1 \dots 1]$.